Gunman kills 19 children, 2 teachers in Texas school rampage - NewsBreak

 Law enforcement officers eventually broke into the classroom and killed the gunman, who used an AR-style rifle.
 Police and others responding to Tuesday’s attack also went around breaking windows at the school to enable students and teachers to escape, Lt.
 Christopher Olivarez of the Texas Department of Public Safety said on NBC’s “Today” show.

-Olivarez told CNN that all of the victims were in the same fourth-grade classroom at Robb Elementary.
+Olivarez told CNN that all the victims were in the same fourth-grade classroom at Robb Elementary.

 The killer "barricaded himself by locking the door and just started shooting children and teachers that were inside that classroom,” he said.
 "It just shows you the complete evil of the shooter.”